kubeshop/monokle-core/packages/validation/README.md

 ## Caveats

 - Use `processRefs` before validating with a _resource-links_ validator.
 It creates a graph between resources and sees if links between them are present or missing.
+- @monokle/validation expects fetch on global scope so please use isomorphic-fetch if this is not available (e.g. NodeJs).